 The principal objective of doing this was to write something that could be considered equal to an EVE Chronicle, and I hope I/we achieved that.
 Note to readers: the first person voice in the story below is that of Parrot, not me.

-The story starts 31 years ago.
-It starts with a letter, addressed to the heads of a number of secret programs that exist on CreoDron's black budget.
-One of those heads is Parrot, but that wasn't his name back then...
+The story starts 31 years ago, during YC88, when a certain event happened.
+It starts with a letter, addressed to the heads of a number of secret programs that existed on CreoDron's black budget.
+One of those department heads is Parrot, but that wasn't his name back then...

 On The Origin of ALLISON